 You should never use the Targeted or Cyclic Ketogenic Diet as an excuse to eat extra carbs.
 These diets are only suitable for advanced athletes and bodybuilders who want to enhance their performance and maximise muscle growth.

-Explosive Exercise Actions: Yes You May Need To Carb-Up
+Explosive Exercise Actions (HIIT): Yes You May Need To Carb-Up

 What is explosive exercise?
 Explosive exercise builds power, strength and fitness faster and can be defined as movements in which the rate of force development is maximum or near maximum.